 Are you a parent considering tutoring for your child?

-If you’re not considering tutoring, the sessions won’t really be helpful for your child, because there will be no follow-through, which is one of the essential pieces of my teaching.
+If you’re not considering tutoring, the session won’t really be helpful for your child, because there will be no follow-through, which is one of the essential pieces of my teaching.
 The child and I revisit new things learned again and again in ongoing lessons, and this helps the skills become natural.

 How do you teach “online?”